goeiebook/creativelab/README.md

 ## Discovery Requires Circumstances

-Any story must begin with a set of circumstances.
+Stories begin with a set of circumstances.
 I heard about Google Creative Lab while trying to promote myself.
 The chain of events went like this: I learn about a new divison of the Play Store, I tweet at the twitter account, they liked my tweet, and I subscribe to their channel.
-Then a few days later they retweet something about a new Creative Lab 5 site.
+Then a few days later they retweet something about the new Creative Lab 5 site.

 ![the application site][default]